Community Art Exhibitions

 The Richmond Cultural Centre public area has two exhibitions - the Upper Rotunda Gallery and Minoru Hall.

-Visit the Richmond Art Gallery page for specific exhibit information for that facility.
+Visit the Richmond Art Gallery page for specific gallery exhibit information.

 Upper Rotunda Gallery